Languages of Ireland: Republic of Ireland

 In primary schools, most pupils are taught to speak, read and write in Irish and English.
-The vast majority of schools teach through English, although a growing number of gaelscoil teach through Irish.
-Most students at second level choose to study English as an L1 language and Irish and other Continental European languages as L2 languages.
-Irish is not offered as an L1 language by the Department of Education.
-Prof. David Little (November 2003) said that there was an urgent need to introduce an L1 Irish Gaelic Curriculum.
-He quoted from a report by An Bord Curaclaim agus Scrúduithe (The Curriculum and Examinations Board) Report of the Board of Studies for Languages, Dublin 1987: "It must be stressed … that the needs of Irish as L1 at post-primary level have been totally ignored, as at present there is no recognition in terms of curriculum and syllabus of any linguistic differences between learners of Irish as L1 and L2.".
-The Continental European languages available for the Junior Certificate and the Leaving Certificate include French, German, Italian and Spanish; Leaving Certificate students can also study Arabic, Japanese and Russian.
+The vast majority of schools teach through English, although a growing number of Gaelscoileanna, Irish-medium schools outside of Gaeltacht areas, teach through Irish.
+Most students at second level study English as an L1 language, the main language of instruction and communication, Irish as a compulsory subject, and other Continental European languages as L2 languages.
+However, in Gaeltacht areas and Irish-medium schools, Irish functions as an L1 language and is the primary language of instruction for all subjects.
+The linguistic population of the students are diverse, as they cater to native Irish speakers, students from bilingual and multilingual home, and those whose main language at home is English.
+The Continental European languages available for the Junior Certificate and the Leaving Certificate include French, German, Italian and Spanish; Leaving Certificate students can also study Arabic, Japanese, Russian, and since 2025, Ukrainian.
 Some schools also offer Ancient Greek, Hebrew Studies and Latin at second level.

-Students who did not immigrate to Ireland before the age of ten may receive an exemption from learning Irish.
+Students immigrated to Ireland after finishing primary school, or studied abroad until the age of twelve, may apply for an exemption from learning Irish.
 Pupils with learning difficulties can also seek exemption.
 A recent study has revealed that over half of those pupils who got exemption from studying Irish went on to study a Continental European language.

 The following is a list of foreign languages taken at Leaving Certificate level in 2007, followed by the number as a percentage of all students taking Mathematics for comparison (mathematics is a mandatory subject).